 A hidden danger that’s becoming harder to find

 Unfortunately, cases like this aren’t new.
 Incidents about hidden cameras found in hotel rooms and other vacation rentals like Airbnbs have made headlines a number of times over the past few years.

 The problem is, the smaller cameras get, the easier they are to hide.
 And many times, they don’t even have to be hidden.
-These days, you can find cameras built in to everything from wall clocks and smoke detectors to coat hooks and coffee pots – household staples in plain sight that blend into the background without a second look.
+These days, you can find cameras built into everything from wall clocks and smoke detectors to coat hooks and coffee pots — household staples in plain sight that blend into the background without a second look.
 And while some hidden cameras are designed with your own protection in mind, other people have different ideas for their use.

 And that’s what happened with this woman.
 She told GMA that the video was taken while she was staying at a Hampton Inn and Suites in Albany, New York, back in the summer of 2015.
-And it was three years later when she discovered she was a victim, when the video was uploaded to a porn site and the alleged perpetrator emailed her the link.
+And it was three years later when she discovered she was a victim after the video was uploaded to a porn site and the alleged perpetrator emailed her the link.
 The situation only worsened from there.

 Ways to prevent this from happening to you

 To make sure you don’t find yourself in a similar situation, take a good look at your surroundings when staying at a hotel or other type of rental.
-The property owner should (but may not always) disclose if there are any typical wireless-IP cameras in use around the common areas, for instance a Nest Cam pointed at the front door or other entry.
+The property owner should (but may not always) disclose if there are any typical wireless-IP cameras in use around the common areas — for instance, a Nest Cam pointed at the front door or other entry.